 The practice of priest and people looking at each other during worship is so common that many congregations know nothing different.
 This past year, in an effort to grow in holiness and focus our hearts on God alone in worship, St. Michael’s priests have returned to the tradition of facing east along with the congregation, towards the sunrise.
 And this Advent we will continue to face the Son together as a community, worshipping Him as Our Most Gracious Lord and Saviour, and looking forward with eager anticipation to His coming again!

-This article was written by Fr.
+Written by Fr.
 Doran Stambaugh and published in the 2014 Winter Messenger.